Electric power distribution: Rural services

 Rural electrification systems tend to use higher distribution voltages because of the longer distances covered by distribution lines (see Rural Electrification Administration).
 7.2, 12.47, 25, and 34.5 kV distribution is common in the United States; 11 kV and 33 kV are common in the UK, Australia and New Zealand; 11 kV and 22 kV are common in South Africa; 10, 20 and 35 kV are common in China.
 Other voltages are occasionally used.

 Rural services normally try to minimize the number of poles and wires.
 It uses higher voltages (than urban distribution), which in turn permits use of galvanized steel wire.
 The strong steel wire allows for less expensive wide pole spacing.
 In rural areas a pole-mount transformer may serve only one customer.
 In New Zealand, Australia, Saskatchewan, Canada, and South Africa, Single-wire earth return systems (SWER) are used to electrify remote rural areas.

-Three phase service provides power for large agricultural facilities, petroleum pumping facilities, water plants, or other customers that have large loads (Three phase equipment).
+Three phase service provides power for large agricultural facilities, petroleum pumping facilities, water plants, or other customers that have large loads (three-phase equipment).

 In North America, overhead distribution systems may be three phase, four wire, with a neutral conductor.
 Rural distribution system may have long runs of one phase conductor and a neutral.

-In other countries or in extreme rural areas the neutral wire is connected to the ground to use that as a return (Single-wire earth return).
-This is called an ungrounded wye system.
+In other countries or in extreme rural areas the neutral wire is connected to the ground to use that as a return (single-wire earth return).